-The Company maintained three uncommitted lines of credit as of March 31, 2020.
+The Company maintained four uncommitted lines of credit as of September 30, 2020.
 Two of the lines have unspecified limits, which are primarily dependent on the Company's ability to provide sufficient collateral.
-The third line has a \$150.0 million limit and allows for both collateralized and uncollateralized borrowings.
-There were no balances outstanding as of March 31, 2020 or December 31, 2019.
+The other two lines have a total limit of \$150.0 million, one of which allows for collateralized borrowings while the other allows for uncollateralized borrowings.
+There were no balances outstanding as of September 30, 2020 or December 31, 2019.